 Generally, any grants the taxpayer gets towards, say, the cost of revenue expenditure on repairs must be included in their rental business profits.
 Grants towards capital expenditure must similarly be deducted in arriving at the spending that qualifies for capital allowances.

-The standard trading income rules apply (with the exception of ESC/B4 which used to Schedule A property income but not to trading income until April 2001 – see below).
+The standard trading income rules apply (except ESC/B4 which used to Schedule A property income but not to trading income until April 2001 – see below).
 For further guidance, see BIM46901.

 The landlord may have an insurance policy that covers the cost of some property repair & maintenance expenses repairs.
 You should allow as a deduction only the excess of the price over the amount of the insurance recovery.
 Sometimes this is achieved in accounts by deducting the expense when it is incurred, and crediting the insurance recovery as a receipt when it is received.
 You may accept this approach.
 (We adopt similar principles for traders – see BIM40755.)

-ICTA88/S24 (6) (b) and ITTOIA05/S266 (2) provide that ‘rents’ includes payments by the tenant for work to maintain or repair leased premises which the lease does not require the tenant to carry out.
+ICTA88/S24 (6) (b) and ITTOIA05/S266 (2) provide that ‘rents’ include payments by the tenant for work to maintain or repair leased premises which the lease does not require the tenant to carry out.

 Where the tenant’s contributions are paid into a trust fund, see PIM1070.